elliotBraem/all-eyes/docs/index.md

 ## Plans for Improvement
 There is a lot to be done along the lines of editing photos based on a photo bank.
 Specifically with group pictures, it is not uncommon for a member of the group to not be smiling, which could be selected from the photo bank, superimposed onto the photo, then in-painted to look realistic, much like we have accomplished regarding eyes with our project.

 Of course, there are always improvements to be made in trying to get the most cost effective *realistic* results, which relies a lot on the intricacies of in-painting.
 A worth while improvement to pursue would be a general and time-efficient fix to the uncanny results of some of the superimposed eyes.
+We believe that we could spend a lot more time, and iteratively improve our process in order to continually make improvements to the consistency and believability of our applications replacement painting.

+Given more time we would have loved to implement a mesh face or triangulation of key points to allow us to even more accurately place eyes.
+This was attempted and worked on during our development but set aside for other features and not finished before the deadline.
+Doing this would improve our current applications eye placement, as well as allow us to use different source images when finding and replacing eyes.